This guide will help you save money, time and confusion.

 On SNCF Connect the specific T&Cs for each type of ticket won't be placed before you on the screen, you have to be proactive and click on the 'more info' links and their equivalents.

-So it can be easy to be dazzled by what a great rate, but then not realize exactly what you've been purchased; and to subsequently discover that because you now want to travel on a different date, that you're being asked for more than twice the price you originally paid.
+So it can be easy to be dazzled by what appears to be great rate, but then not to realize exactly what you've been purchased; And to subsequently discover that, because you now want to travel on a different date, that you're being asked for more than twice the price you originally paid.

 International journeys with connections: